Night Below: Contents

 The set consists of three 64-page booklets detailing the epic dungeon-based campaign (all three with cover art by Easley; book 3 having the same cover art as the box itself), 6 large color fold-out poster maps, an 8-page booklet of monster statistics pages, 8 reference cards for the Dungeon Master, and sixteen sheets containing player handouts.

-Book I: The Evils of Haranshire provides an introduction to Night Below, a campaign designed to take player characters from 1st level to 10th level and beyond.
+Book I: The Evils of Haranshire provides an introduction to Night Below, a campaign designed to take player characters from starting at 1st level to 10th level and beyond.
 This campaign was expressly designed to be usable into any ongoing campaign setting.
 This booklet details Haranshire, where the adventure begins, and the non-player characters which may be encountered there.

 Book II: Perils of the Underdark details the catacomb and cavern complexes of the Underdark here.
 This book introduces many encounters with underground races, such as the derro, svirfneblin, illithids, and rockseer elves.
 This portion of the adventure emphasizes role-playing, intrigue, and diplomacy rather than just combat.

 Book III: The Sunless Sea describes the aboleth city of Great Shaboath and leads up to the final confrontation against the aboleth, who are the masterminds behind the scenario.

 Three of the six mapsheets provide smaller maps detailing various sites for encounters, while the other three mapsheets are large-scale tactical maps designed to be used in miniatures combat.

 The monster booklet details 5 monsters in the Monstrous Compendium style: savant aboleth, rockseer elf, ixzan ixitxachitl, giant moray eel, and Shaboath golem.

 The Dungeon Master's reference cards include maps of the villages of Milborne and Thurmaster, a listing of underground terrain hazards, monster rosters, descriptions of aboleth and ixitxachitl deities, and monster cutouts for miniatures combat.